NVIDIA/nv-ingest/client/README.md

 This command installs both the API libraries and the `nv-ingest-cli` tool which can subsequently be called from the command line.

-## Usage

-TODO(Devin): Need to shift to sphinx, but for now, we can provide a brief overview of the API and CLI.

 ## API Libraries